freebsd/pkg/external/curl/docs/cmdline-opts/_ENVIRONMENT.md

 from its connections in that file when invoked to enable you to analyze the TLS traffic in real time using network analyzing tools such as Wireshark.
-This works with the following TLS backends: OpenSSL, LibreSSL (TLS 1.2 max), BoringSSL, GnuTLS and wolfSSL.
+This works with the following TLS backends: OpenSSL, LibreSSL (TLS 1.2 max), BoringSSL, GnuTLS, wolfSSL and Rustls.

 ## `USERPROFILE` <dir>
 On Windows, this variable is used when trying to find the home directory.
-If the other, primary, variable are all unset.
+If the other, primary, variables are all unset.
 If set, curl uses the path **"$USERPROFILE\Application Data"**.

 ## `XDG_CONFIG_HOME` <dir>